theScottyJam/snap.js/README.md

 The actual source code for the snap framework contains lots of pragmas to describe how to parse and present various parts of the framework.
 The pragma parsing code is somewhat brittle, but it does the job, but it does mean that any time you make a change to the source code, make sure to pay close attention to how it looks on the rendered page.
 Does it look ok in both the fully documented mode and the "classic" mode?
 Does it look ok in mobile view?
 Do the examples open up fine and run?

 When you're done making updates to the framework, there's a number of places that need to be updated with new information:
-1. Update the link to more docs at the top of the framework file.
-Make sure the new link points to an actual, updated documentation page.
-(At the moment of writing, there's only one version released, so there's not any code written up yet to support multiple doc pages).
-2. Minify the code (I've been using minify-js.com), then paste the minified version into snapFramework.min.js.
-3. gzip the minified code, then take note of the number of bytes it uses.
-Update the size comparison if needed (which can be found by searching the project for §G2Fme).
-Currently it's measured at 1391 bytes (Please update this number in this README as well whenever making a change).
+1. Add the new version to the framework/ folder.
+The minified version can be created by using an online tool such as minify-js.com.
+2. Update the documentation link near the top of the framework source file.
+3. Update the changelog.
 4. Count the number of lines without whitespace or comments.
 I use the "cloc" tool on npm (`npx cloc ./snapFramework.js`).
+5. Register the new framework version with the line count in the list of available versions.
 Search the project for §u5gEq to know where to paste it.

-The link at the top of the file contains a version number embedded in it - use the following guide to update that version number.
+6. Update the project to use the latest version of the framework.

+Version numbers obey the following pattern.
 Given a version number of X.Y:
 * X: Breaking change
 * Y: New feature added or bugs fixed